renovatebot/renovate/lib/manager/kustomize/readme.md

 **Limitations**

+- Needs to have `kind: Kustomization` defined
 - Currently this hasn't been tested using https to fetch the repos
-- the image tags are limited to the following formats:
+- The image tags are limited to the following formats:

 ```
 - name: image/name